react-simple/react-simple-util/README.md

 # React Simple!
 Utility Library
 Basic utility functions for React application development.
 This documentation is for version 0.5.0.
 Supports the following features:
-- Parsing and formatting number, date and boolean values using pre-defined (ISO, EN-US, HU) and custom cultures for localization and globalization.
-Any format can be specified by using templates and regular expressions.
 - Supports min/max decimal places, min digits, thousand separators, date/time formats in ISO or local format.
 - Equality and relational comparers for value types, arrays and dictionaries/objects; deep comparison with custom callbacks.
 - Iteration and deep copy helpers for arrays and dictionaries/objects with custom callbacks.